austin-taylor/flare/README.md

 *   Command and Control Analytics
     *   Identify Beaconing in your environment (works with Suricata output and ElasticSearch)
 *   Feature Extraction
-    *   Helper utilitie functions to filter out the noise.
+    *   Helper utility functions to filter out the noise.
 *   Alexa, Umbrella, and Majestic Million (coming soon)
 *   WHOIS IP Lookup
 *   Pre-build machine learning classifiers